-- 36. The Parties agree that NDIS supports will be fully portable across Australia. - 37.
-To ensure this, the Parties agree that the State legislation will provide for the same provisions for portability as in the NDIS Act and as set out in Schedule A to this Agreement. - 38.
-During transition, portability will apply in all sites transitioning to the NDIS, consistent with qualifying and ongoing residence requirements in the National Disability Insurance Scheme (Becoming a Participant) Rules 2016.
+- 26. The Parties agree that once NDIS is fully implemented as a national scheme, NDIS supports will be fully portable across Australia. - 27.
+During the transition, portability will apply in all jurisdictions transitioning to the NDIS consistent with existing qualifying and ongoing residence requirements in the National Disability Insurance Scheme (Becoming a Participant) Rules 2016.